@masatomakino/threejs-shader-materials

 • get alphaTest(): number

-Gets the alpha value to be used when running an alpha test.
-Default is 0.
+Sets the alpha value to be used when running an alpha test.
+The material will not be rendered if the opacity is lower than this value.

 Returns number